warlof/seat-discord-connector/README.md

 > They need to be run at root SeAT directory which used to be `/var/www/seat`

 ## Setup Package
 Authenticate yourself using admin user on your SeAT instance.
-If all upper statements have been executed properly, you'll seed a new section into the sidebar called `Discord Connector`.
+If all upper statements have been executed properly, you'll seed a new section into the sidebar called `Connector`.

 Open it, then go into `Settings` and fill the form using collected information at the beginning of this Walkthrough.